-When activated for use, recognition software listens for audible input near the microphone.
+When activated for use, the recognition software listens for audible input near the microphone.

 In a quiet setting, the software will pick up the user’s voice with ease.
 That’s often not the case in a loud or crowded area.
 Multiple voices in the background will interfere with a user’s voice inputs.